NicolasPetton/Indium/CONTRIBUTING.md

 ### seq.el and map.el

-Use `seq-` and `map-` functions for manipulating collcections whenever possible.
+Use `seq-` and `map-` functions for manipulating collections whenever possible.